 Integrating your apps and moving data between them can only go so far in helping your business.
 To really change the way your organization operates, and to meet the growing demands of your customers and employees, you’ll need to integrate your apps AND automate your core workflows end-to-end.

 How Workato meets the needs of today’s enterprise

-Workato, the leader in integration-led automation, captures the benefits of an iPaaS while also addressing its drawbacks.
+Workato, the leader in enterprise automation, captures the benefits of an iPaaS while also addressing its drawbacks.

 It allows you to integrate your apps, legacy systems, databases, etc. and automate your workflows without writing a single line of code.
 This enables the team at large to build enterprise-grade integrations and automations, and do so securely—as the platform provides a comprehensive, centralized governance model.